-Title Credit Who May Take Description Prerequisites Ceramics Semester All Students An introduction to the fundamental methods and techniques of Ceramics.
+Title Credit Who May Take Description Prerequisites Beginning Ceramics Semester All Students An introduction to the fundamental methods and techniques of Ceramics.
 Students create and complete pieces using the various processes to form and finish clay projects.
 Critical thinking and problem-solving are stressed.
 Materials fee: \$100.00 None Advanced Ceramics Semester All Students Further exploration of building techniques and methods, primarily focused on developing personal concepts and improving skills.
 Course may be repeated.
 Materials fee: \$100.00 Ceramics Mixed Mediums in Art Semester All Students In this course, students will create artworks using a variety of media and processes, including collage, printmaking, image transfer, and embroidery, while learning the fundamentals of design and composition.
 Critiques and exposure to famous artists and artworks are important components of the curriculum.
 Materials fee: \$100.00 None Adv.
 Mixed Mediums in Art Semester All Students In this course, students will create more complex images while expanding on the media and processes introduced in Beginning Mixed Media.
 Course may be repeated.
 Materials fee: \$100.00 Mixed Mediums in Art Sculpture Semester All Students In this course, students will create three-dimensional artworks using a variety of sculptural materials and processes, including cardboard, plaster, wire, and wood.
 Critiques and exposure to famous artists and artworks are important components of the curriculum.
-Materials fee: \$100.00 None Advanced Sculpture Semester All Students In this course, students will create more complex three-dimensional artworks while expanding on the media and processes introduced in Beginning Sculpture.
-This course may be repeated.
+Materials fee: \$100.00 None Advanced Sculpture Semester All Students In this course, students will create more complex three- dimensional artworks while expanding on the media and processes introduced in Beginning Sculpture.
+Course may be repeated.
 Materials fee: \$100.00 Sculpture Portfolio Development Full Year Juniors and Seniors Portfolio Development is the capstone course offered within the Visual Arts Department and is intended for serious, dedicated art students.
 Students will be provided the guidance, time, and resources to build a portfolio of ten artworks (five per semester) in the medium/media of their choosing, using skills honed in previous art classes.
 During the fall semester, students will create five artworks in response to five different prompts, provided by the teacher.
 During the spring semester, students will create a series of five artworks that are related visually and thematically, based on an idea the student wants to explore.
 Course may be repeated.
-Materials fee: \$200.00 (\$100/semester) Successful completion of one semester of either Advanced Painting, Advanced Drawing, or Advanced Mixed Media and an application process including a portfolio review with instructor.
+Materials fee: \$200.00 (\$100/semester) Successful completion of three semesters of either Painting, Drawing and/or Mixed Media courses, one of which must be an Advanced-level course.
+Also, an application process and portfolio review with the instructor.